ZichunYuan/OHI-OHackathon_Honda/README.md

 We built a data-driven application using Android Studio that enables individual car owners to maximize the useful value of their mobility investment.

-Firstly we wrote a graphic user interface to acquire the vehicle information from the user, and then calculated the vehicle’s value with our algorithm.
-We are able to build an interactive graphic user interface to provide the information as a graph to provide an explicit visualization for our user.
+Firstly we built an interactive user interface to acquire the vehicle information from the user, and then calculated the vehicle’s value with our algorithm.
+We showed the vhecile value in the form of chart and graph.

 <img src="Hack2.PNG">